-I know, I know: granola is the ultimate cliché vegan food.
+I know, I know: granola is the ultimate cliché plant-based food.
 Mainstream America thinks that’s all we eat…not true.
 But, I do love me some of this granola.
-It’s nothing like the store bought variety.
+It’s nothing like the store-bought variety.

 - 4 Cups Rolled Oats

 - 1/2 Cup Pecans

 - 1/2 Cup Hazelnuts

 - 1/4 Cup Flax Seeds